hashgraph/hedera-services/hedera-node/docs/exact-weight-tss.md

 The **reconciliation loop** of the `HistoryService` evolves this secondary state by a combination of scheduling expensive cryptographic operations to run off the `handleTransaction` thread, and gossiping the results of these operations (or votes on those results) to other nodes.
 These node operations likely include,
-1. `HistoryProofKeyPublication` - a transaction publishing the node's Schnorr key for use in the next construction.
+1. `HistorySchnorrKeyPublication` - a transaction publishing the node's Schnorr key for use in the next construction.
-2. `HistoryAssemblySignature` - a transaction publishing the node's signature on a particular metadata and roster assembly for a certain construction id.
+2. `HistoryMessageSignature` - a transaction publishing the node's signature on the serialization of a metadata and roster concatenation for a certain construction id.
 3. `HistoryProofVote` - a transaction publishing the node's vote for a particular proof output for a certain construction id.